grafana/developer-advocacy/projects/Grafana Office Hours/GOH - How to get started with Grafana and Kubernetes.md

 		- vanilla Kubernetes
 		- managed Kubernetes (what are distributions?)
 	- Other k8s-related tools
+	- k8s and Docker
 		- How is it different from Docker?
 		- How does Kubernetes run within Docker?
 - How to install Grafana on Kubernetes:
 - Outro
 	- If people want to learn more about this topic, where should they go?